Form 2 to 5 small teams, preferably in pairs.Form 2 to 5 small teams, preferably in pairs.

 Wow.
 What did you notice during the game?

 Did anything surprise you?
 A particular event, behaviour, response, etc?

 Why do you think some people get so wrapped up in the game?
 Is this good or bad?

 What elements of this game would you like to integrate into your life or work?

 The inspiration for Farkel was sourced from my friend, mentor and adventure programming guru Karl Rohnke, who first introduced me to the game.
-His enthusiasm and sheer joy in play will forever drive my desire to keep the Farkel spirit alive.
+His enthusiasm and sheer joy in playing Farkel will forever drive my desire to keep the game’s spirit alive.
 As always, with my eternal gratitude.